slhck/ffmpeg-quality-metrics/README.md

   -t THREADS, --threads THREADS
                         Number of threads to do the calculations (default: 0) -nt N_THREADS, --n-threads N_THREADS
                         Set the value of libvmaf's n_threads option.
-This determines the number of threads that are used for VMAF calculation
+This determines the number of threads that are used for VMAF calculation (default: number of CPUs)
 ```

 ### Specifying VMAF Model